duhamelgm/demo-react-three-fiber/README.md

   - Displays the project name and a list of objects in the scene.
   - Edit the name and position of objects in the scene

+## Performance

+Most of the components in the application are pretty optimized by default, but further measures were implemented for the components rendered inside a list, that are memoized using React.memo.
+Benchmarks are available in the browser console using `console.count`

 ## Installation

 ```bash